-If you have started your Christmas marketing, you need to start now.
+If you haven't started your Christmas marketing, you need to start now.

 Here are 12 easy things you can do to get your website and online store Christmas ready: